parasaurolophus/rader.us/src/philosophy/computability.md

 according to certain rules and which produces a particular sequence of symbols (e.g. digits in the representation of a real number) as the result of its operation.
-If Turing Machines could be constructed (which they could not be in reality because each would require an infinitely long paper tape on which to print its output), Turing's thesis is that the outputs of all possible such machines would be the set of computable numbers.
+If Turing Machines could be constructed (which they could not be in reality, but only because each would require an infinitely long paper tape on which to print its output), Turing's thesis is that the outputs of all possible such machines would be the set of computable numbers.

-Computability Theory was considered settled and the world moved on to other interests when it was shown that Church's and Turing's theses are mathematically
+Computability Theory was considered settled and mathematicians moved on to other interests when it was shown that Church's and Turing's theses are mathematically equivalent.
+Given the rules governing the behavior of any possible Turing Machine, one can define a formula of the Lambda Calculus that will carry out the equivalent calculation and produce the same result.
-equivalent: given the rules governing the behavior of any possible Turing Machine, one can define a formula of the Lambda Calculus that will carry out the equivalent calculation and produce the same result.
-Any formula of the Lambda Calculus can be used as the "blueprint" for "building" a Turing Machine.
-Since two intuitively compelling definitions of "computability" were shown to produce the same results (by way of the now-familiar reasoning based bijective mappings between infinite sets), the consensus among those interested in this question was that the "problem" was solved, and there was, once again, much rejoicing.
+Conversely, any formula of the Lambda Calculus can be used as the "blueprint" for "building" a Turing Machine.
+Since two intuitively compelling definitions of "computability" were shown to produce the same results (by way of the now-familiar reasoning based on bijective mappings between infinite sets), the consensus among those interested in this question was that the "problem" was solved, and there was, once again, much rejoicing.

 As an unintended side-effect, Turing and Church had between them provided the mathematical model and mental framework for programmable digital computers and